yaman3108/CPP-and-Data-Structures-PRN-23070123155/README.md

 # 1. EXPERIMENT 1
 ## Aim:
 To demonstrate the basic structure of a C++ program and the syntax for outputting text to the console.
+To perform basic arithmetic operations and number classifications by calculating the sum, average, and determining whether numbers are even or odd.

 ## Theory:

+### Hello World:
 The "Hello, World!" program is a classic first exercise for learning any programming language.
 It showcases the essential syntax and structure of a C++ program.
 In C++, the #include <iostream> directive is used to include the standard input-output stream library, which allows the program to use std::cout for outputting text to the console.
 The main function is the entry point of every C++ program.
 Inside the main function, std::cout << "Hello, World!"; sends the string "Hello, World!" to the standard output (usually the console), followed by std::endl which ends the line.
 This program introduces basic concepts such as headers, namespaces, the main function, and output statements.

-## Apparatus:
-VS Code, Github

-## Conclusion:
-The "Hello, World!" program serves as an introductory exercise for learning the fundamental syntax and structure of C++.
-It provides a straightforward example of how to output text to the console and is a foundational step for understanding more complex programming concepts.

-# 2. EXPERIMENT 2
-## Aim:
-To perform basic arithmetic operations and number classifications by calculating the sum, average, and determining whether numbers are even or odd.

-## Theory:
-This program covers several foundational concepts in C++:

 ### Arithmetic Operations:
 Basic arithmetic operations include addition, subtraction, multiplication, and division.
 These operations are performed using operators like +, -, *, and /.
 The program calculates the sum and average of a series of numbers, demonstrating how to perform and combine arithmetic operations.